Dominic Smith Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in MLB.
+- The pitching staff for the Rockies has a collective 7.7 K/9, which ranks 24th in the league.

-- The Rockies have a 5.29 team ERA that ranks 24th among all MLB pitching staffs.
+- The Rockies' 5.49 team ERA ranks 26th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 11 total home runs at a rate of 1.4 per game (to rank 22nd in the league).
+- Rockies pitchers combine to surrender 12 total home runs at a clip of 1.3 per game (to rank 19th in the league).

-- The Rockies will look to Gomber (0-1) in his second start of the season.
+- Feltner (0-1) starts for the Rockies, his second of the season.

-- In his last time out on Sunday, the left-hander threw six innings against the San Diego Padres, giving up three earned runs while surrendering four hits.
+- His most recent appearance came on Tuesday against the Los Angeles Dodgers, when the right-hander went 4 2/3 innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.